We should mention the increasing popularity of brushless motors in the cordless tool market.

 The brushless motor also sees greater longevity because its mechanical components are less likely to fail.

-These benefits do come at a cost though – approximately 30% more than the equivalent tool running with a brushed motor.
+These benefits do come at a cost though – approximately 30% more than the equivalent tool running with a brushed motor, although having said that prices of brushless tools have decreased significantly in recent years.

-Taking all this into account you need to be quite a serious power tool user to justify a brushless version, and quite possibly a professional, unless of course cost is less of an issue and you want the luxury of having the best tool for the job!
+In general you need to be quite a serious power tool user or professional to justify a brushless version, unless of course cost is less of an issue and you just want the luxury of having the best tool for the job!